Working with read replicas for Amazon RDS for PostgreSQL - Amazon Relational Database Service

 For more information about this parameter, see max_slot_wal_keep_size in the PostgreSQL documentation.

 Whenever the stream that provides WAL data to a read replica is interrupted, PostgreSQL switches into recovery mode.
-It restores the read replica by using archived WAL data from Amazon S3 or by using the using WAL data associated with the replication slot.
+It restores the read replica by using archived WAL data from Amazon S3 or by using the WAL data associated with the replication slot.
 When this process is complete, PostgreSQL re-establishes streaming replication.

 Example: How a read replica recovers from replication interruptions